We all love puppy kisses, but who wants to get up close and personal with their pup after they have just finished eating poo?

-There are several reasons why your dog is eating stool.
+There are several reasons why your dog is eating stool (whether he’s chowing on rabbit’s doo-doo or eating another dog’s poop).
 Many of the causations for poop eating are medical or psychological.

 - Boredom.
 Often times, dogs left to their own devices outdoors will begin to eat stool.
 It is theorized that this happens because they are bored or seeking attention.
 Dogs begin to coin in on the fact that eating stool will get a reaction out of their owners – even if it is a negative one.

 - Taste.
 Dogs simply enjoy the taste of poo!
 Foods high in protein create stool that is particularly attractive to dogs.
 This is why so many of our pooches LOVE cat poop.
 Cat food is much higher in protein and thus our dogs believe cat food and cat poop are both delicacies.
 Opt for a dog proof cat feeder if your dog continuously goes after your kitty’s dinner!
 While eating a bit of cat food won’t kill your dog, it can be a problem over the longer term, plus your cat probably isn’t too pleased about it!

 - Hunger.
 The simplest answer is that your dog is just hungry.
 This is thought to be an ancestral survival technique.
 When food is scare, dogs will eat feces.
 It is important to make sure your dog is eating well and being fed the correct amount.